-The Becket Fund is the brainchild of Kevin J. “Seamus” Hasson.
+The Becket Fund is the brainchild of founder Kevin J. “Seamus” Hasson.
 Since 1994, Hasson and the Becket Fund have successfully represented clients ranging literally from Anglicans to Zoroastrians, winning kudos from thinkers such as Pope John Paul II and Elie Wiesel along the way.

 Hasson enjoys broad credibility in the national media, having been quoted in Newsweek, US News and World Report, The New York Times, The Washington Post, The Wall Street Journal, The Christian Science Monitor and USA Today, as well as in regional media from The L.A.
 Times to The Chicago Tribune to The Philadelphia Enquirer.
 He has appeared on broadcast news programs including The Today Show, Dateline NBC, McLaughlin One on One, NPR’s Talk of the Nation, and CNN Talkback Live.
 He’s also appeared twice on Al-Jazeera, debating Saudi clerics.

 Hasson is the author of The Right to be Wrong: Ending the Culture War over Religion in America.
 He is currently working on his next book, The Philosopher’s God, which will hit the press later this year.
 Among other publications, Hasson also authored “Religious Liberty and Human Dignity: A Tale of Two Declarations” for the Harvard Journal of Law & Public Policy and “The Myth: Is There Religious Liberty in America?” for The American Spectator.

 Hasson lectures and debates frequently, in venues ranging from Oxford to the Vatican.
 He has also addressed graduate and law students at BYU, Columbia, Georgetown, George Washington, Northwestern, NYU, the Pontifical Gregorian University, Princeton, Stanford and Yale.